ms-gx/CircAidMe/HOWITWORKS.md

 Using [MUSCLE](https://www.drive5.com/muscle/) an MSA of the extracted inserts is calculated.
 However, this step is only exectued if at least two (or more, adjustable by parameter `--min-insert`) inserts are found in the previous step.

 The number of iterations for the MUSCLE run can be defined via parameter `--iter-first-muscle` (default: 2, range: 1-3).
-However, in most cases this is an insensitive parameter and it does not change much in terms of runtime and accuracy.
+However, in most cases this is an insensitive parameter and it does not change much in terms of run-time and accuracy.
 However, if your run takes too long you can reduce the number of iterations for this step.
-On the contrary, if you want a higher accuracy you can try to incrase the number of MUSCLE iterations.
+On the contrary, if you want a higher accuracy you can try to increase the number of MUSCLE iterations.

 ## Step 4: Remove inserts with low quality from the analysis